Cardiothoracic surgery, Thoracic surgery, Robotic Surgery

 Guy's and St Thomas' NHS Foundation Trust

-Royal College of Surgeons of England, International Association for the Study of Lung Cancer (IASLC)
+Royal College of Surgeons of England, World Association of Sarcoidosis and other Granulomatous Disorders, European Society for Therapeutic Radiology and Oncology (ESTRO), International Association for the Study of Lung Cancer (IASLC)